 Source: Rev. George R. Woodward, ed., Pię Cantiones.
 A Collection of Church & School Song.
 (London: Printed at the Chiswick Press for the Plainsong & Medieval Music Society, 1910) , #11, p.
 15. See: Christmas Songs in Woodward's Pię Cantiones (1910)

 1. Puer nobis nascitur

-Sheet Music "Carol for Children" from J. H. Hopkins, ed., Great Hymns of the Church Compiled by the Late Right Reverend John Freeman Young (New York: James Pott & Company, 1887), #56, p.
+Sheet Music to Unto Us A Child Is Born, "Carol for Children," from J. H. Hopkins, ed., Great Hymns of the Church Compiled by the Late Right Reverend John Freeman Young (New York: James Pott & Company, 1887), #56, p.
 88.